On My Annual Review & Sankalpa Process (Updated 2024)

 Once you connect the dots, you’ve got yourself a beautiful visual of your year.

-I chart linearly, because it’s easier to compare each year at a glance.
-But, one can also create a circular chart (example to the right), which is much more visually intriguing.
+Sample Circular Constellation Chart by Em Capito, LCSWI chart linearly, because it’s easier to compare each year at a glance.
+But, one can also create a circular chart (example to the right), which is creates a different perspective.

 The constellation chart is a powerful way to stand back to see the big picture of the year behind me; to get out of the weeds.